 Puppy Mill Action Week is observed the week before Mother’s Day.
 That’s fitting, as mother dogs are usually the ones treated most poorly in puppy mills.
-In 2020, Puppy Mill Action Week will take place from May 3rd to May 9th.
+In 2021, Puppy Mill Action Week takes place from May 2nd to May 8th.

 The goal in observing this week is to raise awareness and fight puppy mills that keep dogs in horrific conditions, forcing them to breed so that puppies can be sold to pet stores until the mother dogs die or are discarded when they can no longer give birth.